 The Hebrew University-Hadassah Braun School of Public Health and Community Medicine is proud of its overseas students who since 1970 have made the International Master of Public Health (IMPH) Program a most rewarding and successful venture.
-More than 850 students from over 100 countries across the globe have participated in this unique experience.
+Over 1000 students from over 100 countries across the globe have participated in this unique experience.

 The IMPH student body comprises physicians, nurses, other health professionals, economists, social scientists and those interested in public health from other disciplines.
 Our students' wide range of cultural backgrounds and work experiences coupled with our demanding curriculum create an environment which is at once scientifically challenging and culturally stimulating.

-Israel's Agency for International Development Cooperation (MASHAV) has been a vital element in the development and continuation of this unique program since its establishment.
+Israel's Agency for International Development Cooperation (MASHAV) has been a vital element in the establishment and continuation of this unique program.

-A limited number of scholarships are awarded annually by MASHAV and other donors for selected candidates from lower-income regions, countries in transition and small-island-countries.
+A limited number of scholarships are awarded annually for selected candidates from lower-income regions and countries in transition.

-Israel is known to be a welcoming society and along with providing you with public health knowledge and skills, we will be happy to show you many of the treasures of Israel and its capital city, Jerusalem.
+Israel is known to be a welcoming society, and alongside your academic activities, we will be happy to show you many of the treasures of Israel and its capital city, Jerusalem.